gper00/lostpeople/README.md

-# MyWeb - Web Application
+# Lostpeople - Web Application

 A full-stack web application built with Express.js, EJS, and MongoDB.
 This application features user authentication, content management, and a responsive design.